 By Cathy Jones

-This house was built on the 1925 subdivision of the frontage of the mansion ‘Glen Luna’ 2-4 Carrington Avenue.
-This subdivision created lots facing The Boulevarde and changed the orientation of ‘Glen Luna’ 2-4 Carrington Avenue from The Boulevarde to Carrington Avenue.
+67-69 The Boulevarde Strathfield was built on the 1925 subdivision of the frontage of the mansion ‘Glen Luna’, 2-4 Carrington Avenue.
+This subdivision created lots facing The Boulevarde and changed the orientation of ‘Glen Luna’ from The Boulevarde to 2-4 Carrington Avenue Strathfield.

 This house was built in 1926 for owner Dr Michael Veech to a design by prominent Sydney architects Scott Ernest & Green.
 The builder was G P Jones & Sons, Underwood Street Paddington.
 The estimated cost of the building was £5900.

 Ernest Scott (1863-1947) was one of Sydney’s prominent architects practicing as Scott Ernest A. & Green in partnership with Edward Green FRAIA, Scott, Green & Scott (c.1923 – 1935) and finally as E A & T M Scott Architects until his death in 1947.
 He was President of RAIA NSW Chapter from 1908-1910 and 1932-33.
 He designed the AMP Building, Toohey’s Brewery, and Watsons Bay Hotel.
 At a local level, he designed the current Horse & Jockey Hotel Homebush, St Martha’s School (Churchill Avenue Strathfield) and remodelled the Wentworth Hotel (Homebush).

 Dr Veech was a medical practitioner and anaesthetist at Lewisham Hospital.
 The house included a medical surgery and waiting room for patients as well as a private residence.
 The house was leased c.1935 to Dr Alexander Menzies McIntosh, who later purchased the property for £5500.
 The ownership of the property was transferred in 1949 for £9000 to Salvatore and Mary Zammit.